Skip to Content

 Paradigm shift

 The result is a major change in thinking around how military capability is developed, used, and maintained.
-In our experience, we have seen that, as network-centric warfare concepts mature, effective military capability is increasingly dependent on the integration of human, process, organizational, information and technology elements – along with key enablers like infrastructure, maintenance, enterprise architectures, logistics and training.
+In our experience, we have seen that, as network-centric concepts mature, effective military capability is increasingly dependent on the integration of human, process, organizational, information and technology elements – along with key enablers like infrastructure, maintenance, enterprise architectures, logistics and training.
 These factors are relevant when defining, building, operating, and maintaining a military capability that can actually survive in a conflict 30 years from now – and are highly dependent on the use of digital twins, digital manufacturing, and digital collaboration.

 Traditional operational and engineering practices struggle to keep up with all of this because they are more resource intensive and use a workforce that is located in a smaller geographic area.
 They also use a more laborious, document-based approach, which is inferior to mature digital methods of collaboration and data exchange available today.
 As a result, change management is slow in such development projects – a major liability in a world that is changing so quickly.